SRRahul18/pi-aks-assessment/README.md

 3. Environments are created (Dev & Prod) to use within deployment job to pick the environment.
 Also environment wise variables and secrets are used inside the workflow
 4. Gated pipelines use Pull request as trigger
 5. CICD pipelines uses Push trigger on main branch
 6. permissions: id-token: write is used.
 This permission allows the GitHub Actions workflow to request an OpenID Connect (OIDC) token from GitHub’s identity provider.
-That token is then used to authenticate to cloud providers (like Azure, AWS, or GCP) without using long-lived secrets.
+That token is then used to authenticate to azure without using long-lived secrets.

 ---